danielgoncalvesti/phonebook-play-java-nodatabase/README.md

 # Phonebook - Play Framework 2.5
-Agenda telefônica desenvolvida Play Framework 2.5 - Utilizada a classe java ConcurrentHashMap para cadastrar os telefones.
-Nível Básico
+Details: developed Phonebook Play Framework 2.5 - Used the ConcurrentHashMap java class to register the phone numbers.

+Level: for beginners Play Framework.